andhogan/AlpenGo/SQL_TESTING.md

   Pass
 ### Post-conditions
   User can review his or her stats on the *Achievement* page and navigate away from this page.

+## Table 5

+### Table Name
+  Users
+### Table Description
+  Database object to store all information related to the user.
+This will be a many to many relationship
+### Table Fields
+  * UserID (*Int*) – Unique identifier automatically generated.
+  * FirstName (*VarChar*) – User input of their first name.
+  * LastName (*VarChar*) – User input of their last name.
+  * UserName (*VarChar*) – Unique to the user, user input.
+  * EmailAddress (*VarChar*) – Unique user inputted contact information.
+  *Password (*VarChar*) – Unique user inputted statement that follows certain parameters.
+  *Location (*Float,Float*) – Longitude and Latitude of the user’s location.
+  *TotalDistance (*Float*) – Distance the user has personally hiked and logged correctly from the UserPeaks table.
+  *MountainsHiked (*VarChar*) - List of all mountain names taken from the UserPeaks table using PeakID.
+  *TotalTime (*Float*) - Total time it has taken the user to complete the total distance hiked.
+From the UserPeaks table.
+  *NumAchievements (*Int*) - Quick overview of how many achievements the user has accumulated.
+Takes AchievementID from the UserAchievement table.
+  *TotalElevGain (*Float*) - The total amount of elevation gained by the user along with the total distance and total time.
+Taken from the Peaks table.
+### List of Tests
+For all tests, dummy data will be inserted into the database to create fake users and test data.

+* *test_createAccount()* - createAccount() will take in a username, first name, last name, password, email address, and location.
+The information will be recorded in the Users table within the database.
+This test function will use assert statements to ensure:
+  * All entries are not null and valid types for each field.
+  * The user exists within the database after creation.
+  * The data is stored in the database and can be queried.
+  * The user has used unique input for all required fields.
+  * The password satisfies certain criteria.
+  * The username has been generated properly.

+* *test_getPeakStats()* - getPeakStats() will take in a userID and populate the Users table with information from the UserPeaks table and the Peaks table, which will use the PeakID from the UserPeaks table to connect the information.
+This test will ensure that :
+  * The data is returned properly.
+  * The UserID and PeakIDs are valid.
+* *test_getAchievementStats()* - getAchievementStats() will use the UserId to query the UserAchievement table and tally up the number of achievements the user has accumulated.
+It will be ensured that:
+  * The data is returned properly.
+  * The UserID is valid.
+  * The AchievementID is valid.
+### Data Access Method
+### Use case name
+  Verify the *Create Account* button takes in user input.
+### Description
+  Test the *Create Account* button by ensuring user input is stored within the database and is correct.
+### Pre-conditions
+  User has navigated to the webpage.
+### Test Steps
+  1. Type in the URL for the site.
+  2. Navigate to the page menu on the home page.
+  3. Click on *Log In*.
+  4. Click on *Create Account*.
+  5. Fill in all the required information.
+  6. Click *Save*.
+  7. Navigate back to the page menu and click *Profile*.
+### Expected Results
+  The *Profile* page should be rendered with user data.
+### Actual Results
+  User is navigated back to *Profile* page and the user data is now displayed on screen.
+### Status (Pass/Fail)
+  Pass
+### Post-conditions
+  User can review their stats on the *Profile* page or navigate back to the page menu and home page.